Rhino (JavaScript engine): Use

 Rhino converts JavaScript scripts into classes.
 Rhino works in both compiled and interpreted mode.
-It is intended to be used in desktop or server-side applications, hence there is no built-in support for the Web browser objects that are commonly associated with JavaScript.
+It is intended to be used in client or server side applications, hence there is no built-in support for the web browser objects that are commonly associated with JavaScript.

-Rhino can be used as a debugger by using the Rhino shell.
-The JavaScript shell provides a simple way to run scripts in batch mode or within an interactive environment for exploratory programming.
+Rhino can be used as a debugger by using the Rhino command-line interface or shell.
+The JavaScript shell provides a simple way to run scripts in batch processing mode or in an Interactive computing environment for exploratory programming.
 It can be used in applications by embedding Rhino.

 A slightly modified version of Rhino 1.6r2 comes bundled with the Sun Microsystems release of Java SE version 6, which was released in December 2006.
 This makes it easier to integrate JavaScript as part of Java programs and to access Java resources from JavaScript.
 Other implementations of Java 6 may differ.